 Applicants to this program will be required to submit proof of ordering the class 7 or 8 vehicle, as well as proof of payment.
 Once the heavy duty truck is under the ownership of the motor carrier, the rebate will be released from the State of Delaware.
 Fleets must work through the dealer or dealer’s representative to be eligible for this program.
 Please see the full Description and Guidelines for additional details.

 Complete an application form to start the process of applying for a Heavy-Duty Vehicle Rebate.
 The process includes a number of steps that follow specific timing requirements.
 The Primary Point of Contact is responsible for making sure that all forms are complete and that all steps in the process are completed on time.

 Once the application process has been completed and the vehicle has been delivered, the Primary Point of Contact submits a reimbursement package.
 As with the application, the reimbursement forms are designed to be filled out electronically.
 Applicants should fill out the forms electronically before printing and signing them.
 Any illegible documents will be returned, unprocessed, to the Primary Point of Contact.

 The reimbursement package contains a checklist listing all of the documents that need to be submitted.

 In order to receive a rebate, applicants must submit a Delaware W-9 form.
 The W-9 form must be submitted online.
-Any W-9 forms submitted with an application will be shredded immediately.
-Applications will not be processed without this documentation.

 If additional time is needed to complete vehicle delivery, the Primary Point of Contact is responsible for alerting the Division of Energy and Climate and emailing the 120-Day Extension Form to request an extension.